bradymiv/ai-case-study/README.md

 - **Founders:** Elon Musk, Sam Altman, Greg Brockman, Ilya Sutskever, Wojciech Zaremba, and John Schulman
 - **Mission:** To ensure artificial general intelligence (AGI) benefits all of humanity.

 OpenAI’s founding idea emerged from the recognition that AI technology, if developed improperly, could pose significant risks.
 The company’s mission reflects a commitment to aligning AGI with human values.
-OpenAI transitioned from a non-profit to a "capped-profit" model to attract more funding and sustain its ambitious goals.
+OpenAI transitioned from a non-profit to a "capped-profit" model.

 **Funding:** OpenAI has raised significant funding, including over $11 billion from backers such as Microsoft.
 The company operates in close collaboration with Microsoft through the Azure cloud infrastructure, enabling scalable AI development and deployment.